BD2KGenomics/toil-rnaseq-sc/README.md

 # General Usage

-Type `toil-rnaseq` to get basic help menu and instructions
+Type `toil-rnaseq-sc` to get basic help menu and instructions

 1. Type `toil-rnaseq-sc generate` to create an editable manifest and config in the current working directory.
 2. Parameterize the pipeline by editing the config.